8. Is dementia hereditary?

 Many people fear that Alzheimer's disease in the family may be passed on to children and grandchildren.
 In the vast majority (99 per cent) of cases, this is not so.
 Like many conditions, having Alzheimer's disease in the family does very slightly increase the chance of people in later generations getting the disease.

 The most important risk factor for Alzheimer's disease is age.
 Because Alzheimer's disease is so common in people in their late 70s and 80s, having a parent or grandparent with Alzheimer's disease at this age does not change your risk compared to the rest of the population.
+Find out more about age and other risk factors with our interactive risk tool.

 In a very small number of families, Alzheimer's disease is inherited.
 The impact of these genes was first discovered more than 100 years ago and accounts for less than one per cent of all cases of Alzheimer's disease.